hunter-richardson/my-config/README.md

 - Quick application of all configurations, settings, and files can be attained by the [`source /path/to/repo/misc.sh`](misc.sh) script.
 It assumes the above scripts have been run, otherwise it follows the instructions above.
 Run this only once per installation. **NOTE:  if anything breaks with this script, the machine will need to be purged _again_.**
 ### Manual installation of extensions
 Unfortunately and despite popular belief to the contrary, not _everything_ may be automated with CLI scripts, even in Linux.
 - The following is a list of links to [Gnome extensions](https://extensions.gnome.org).
-For all users, open each in link Firefox or Chrome and and flip the switch to apply it, if desired; there is literally no way to automate this.
+For users `hunter` and `michelle`, open browse to each link and and flip the switch to apply it, if desired; there is literally no way to automate this.
 Multiple attempts may be necessary for each extension to register with Gnome.
   - [Add Username to Top Panel](https://extensions.gnome.org/extension/1108) appends the user's full name to the topbar.
   - [Alternate Tab](https://extensions.gnome.org/extension/15) implements a window switcher that resembles MacOS. `Alt Tab` to activate it.
   - [Applications Menu](https://extensions.gnome.org/extension/6) implements a category-based applications menu, accessible from the topbar.